harmenjanssen/lightning-talk-git-feature-branches/talk.md

 reword 0f75d8c Added HTML email template
 ```

-We will be dropped into an editor to correct the `Added HTML email template`.
+We will be dropped into an editor to correct the `Added HTML email template` message.
 If we save this as `Add HTML email template`, the history looks consistent again:

 ```bash
 0f75d8c Add HTML email template e006f04 Add email notifications
 ```

+💡 Pro-tip: grab this git alias to drop into interactive rebase starting at the first commit of your branch: [https://github.com/harmenjanssen/dotfiles/blob/master/gitconfig#L32](https://github.com/harmenjanssen/dotfiles/blob/master/gitconfig#L32)

+For example `git rbi master` would find the commit where you branched off `master` and allows you to rebase all commits from that point on.

 ### Code review